Print Version (PDF)

 Establishes a Tax Credit for Homeowners and a Supplemental Tax Credit for Renters in California.
 Initiative Statute.

 SACRAMENTO – Secretary of State Alex Padilla announced the proponent of a new initiative was cleared to begin collecting petition signatures today.

 The Attorney General prepares the legal title and summary that is required to appear on initiative petitions.
 When the official language is complete, the Attorney General forwards it to the proponent and to the Secretary of State, and the initiative may be circulated for signatures.
 The Secretary of State then provides calendar deadlines to the proponent and to county elections officials.
 The Attorney General’s official title and summary for the measure is as follows:

-The proponents of the measure, Chad M. Hanes and Marinda D. Hanes, must collect the signatures of 365,880 registered voters (five percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the November 2016 ballot.
-The proponents have 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials by April 26, 2016.
-The proponents can be reached at (415) 915-5420.
+The proponent of the measure, Jon Coupal, must collect the signatures of 365,880 registered voters (five percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the ballot.
+The proponent has 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials no later than May 16, 2018.
+The proponent can be reached at (916) 444-9950.